DanielHesslow/HH/README.md

 - [ ] intellisence
 - [ ] search (file / folder / selection)
 - [ ] page up / down
+- [ ] handle \r\n lineenindgs correctly and use the one that is in the file unless specified otherwise. (maybe normalize as well if it differs)

 At somepoint
 - [ ] csi mode